TauqeerAhmad5201/python-scripting/README.md

 - It is easy to learn and use.
 Python has a simple syntax that is easy to understand, even for beginners.
 - It is open source and free to use.
 This makes it a cost-effective choice for many organizations.

-### Here are some examples of Python scripts that you can use to analyze data:

-- A script that cleans and analyzes data from a survey.

 # Python script to test speed